- Bachelor of Science with a major in business analytics (STEM)

 DNSC 6258.
 Executive Decision Making.
 1.5 Credit.

 Concepts and methods for making complex decisions in business and government.
 Identifying objectives and alternatives, setting priorities, and making collaborative decisions.

 DNSC 6259.
 Project Portfolio Management.
 1.5 Credit.

 Management of an organization’s portfolio of projects for the overall success of the enterprise; alignment of projects with an organizations strategy and goals and consistency with values and culture.
-Prerequisite: DNSC 6202 or MBAD 6221 and MBAD 6222.
+Prerequisites: DNSC 6202 or MBAD 6221, MBAD 6222 or MBAD 6224.